semaphore-protocol/website/versioned_docs/version-V2/use-cases/private-voting.md

 ### Relay

-To preserve anonymity and avoid disclosing the member's wallet address, the DApp may use a [relay](/docs/glossary/#relay) to broadcast the vote.
+To preserve anonymity and avoid disclosing the member's wallet address, the dApp may use a [relay](/docs/glossary/#relay) to broadcast the vote.
 The relay calls the **contract** function that then posts the member's vote transaction to Ethereum.

 ## Private voting